sagiavinash/flux-standard-data-storage/README.md

 ### Actions

-an action should be [flux-standard-action](https://github.com/acdlite/flux-standard-action) compliant.
+an action should be [flux-standard-action](https://github.com/acdlite/flux-standard-action) (FSA) compliant.

 a datapoint MAY